ikding/website/content/data_science/2020-04-19_pyvista_xkcd_red_spider.rst

 Commemorate our conquest on the web
 -----------------------------------

 So far, we've been rendering the 3D scene with PyVista on the local machine.
-The cool thing about PyVista is: you can easily export your scene, and use `vtkjs <https://kitware.github.io/vtk-js/index.html>`_ to allow our scene of conquest to be rendered in a website.
+One cool thing about PyVista is: you can easily export your scene, and use `vtkjs <https://kitware.github.io/vtk-js/index.html>`_ to allow our scene of conquest to be rendered in a website.

 All it takes is one line of `export_vtkjs <https://docs.pyvista.org/plotting/plotting.html#pyvista.BasePlotter.export_vtkjs>`_ code to export our scene to ``.vtkjs``: